-- If you attach a child seat to the rear of your bicycle, exposed saddle springs could injure a child's fingers.
-Cover the springs or use a saddle that does not have springs. - Never leave a child unattended in a child seat or trailer.
-The bicycle could fall over and injure the child. - Make sure the child wears protective gear, especially an approved, properly fitted helmet. - Frequently check to be sure a child on a trailer (with pedals) is awake and alert. - Reduce your speed.
+- Never leave a child unattended in a child seat or trailer.
+The bicycle could fall over and injure the child. - Make sure the child wears protective gear, especially an approved, properly fitted helmet.

+- Frequently check to be sure a child on a trailer (with pedals) is awake and alert. - Reduce your speed.
 Read and follow the instructions that came with your child seat or trailer.